Phillaf/GtwRequire/README.md

 # Requirejs plugin for CakePHP

-This module facilitate the use of Requirejs through the use of a helper.
+This module facilitate the use of Requirejs through the Require helper.

 * Modules can be added from views or view blocks
 * Define your own config file, load modules according to your needs.
-* Possibility of auto-loading modules based on action/controller.
+* Possibility of auto-loading modules based on action/controller names.

 ## Installation

-Ensure require is present in composer.json.
-This will install the plugin into Plugin/GtwRequire:
+Copy this plugin in a folder named `app/Plugin/GtwRequire` or add these lines to your `composer.json` file :

     {
         "require": {
             "phillaf/gtw_require": "*@dev"
         }
     }

+Create a symlink from this plugin's webroot to the application webroot by running `Console/cake Symlink` or the lines below

+    # On windows
+    mklink /J app\webroot\GtwUi app\Plugin\GtwUi\webroot

+    # On linux
+    ln -s app/Plugin/GtwUi/webroot app/webroot/GtwUi

-Load the plugin using bootstrap.php
+Load the plugin by adding this line to `app/Config/bootstrap.php`

-    CakePlugin::load('GtwRequire' => array('bootstrap' => 'init'));
+    CakePlugin::load('GtwRequire');

-Alias the HTML helper in your AppController.php
+Add the Require helper to your AppController.php

     public $helpers = array(
         'Require' => array('className' => 'GtwRequire.GtwRequire'),